syntacticsugarboyy/syntacticsugarboyy/README.md

 ### Hi There!

-I'm Great Ekwueme, A Developer and aspiring software engineer currently enrolled at ALX and AltSchool's software engineering programs.
+I'm Great Ekwueme, A Developer and aspiring Software Engineer.

+I am an alumnus of AltSchool Africa and a Computer Science student at the University Of Nigeria.

 I love coding and I am very passionate about solving problems through code.